Alexmhack/postgresql_local/README.md

 # Running python to query database
 Python Module for working with database that we are going to use is sqlalchemy, so create a file and import our modules.

+With the help of sqlalchemy we can access almost every database that exists today, we are going to access postgresql database that we have created so far.

+First we need to create an engine for our postgresql and we can import that from sqlalchemy import create_engine, for creating engine we need to specify the path for our database which is as follows:

+engine = create_engine('postgresql://postgres:admin@localhost/postgres')

+create_engine is just a function from the module and it takes in the database url, here postgresql:// means we are telling to create an postgresql engine, postgres:admin means the user:password for our postgresql server and since our database exists in the local computer we tell that using the @localhost and then the name of the database inside our postgresql which is postgres

+Now we can access all the tables that are inside our database postgres which are namely flights and passengers at the moment, so to execute queries we can,

+engine.execute("SELECT * FROM flights")

+this way we can execute sql queries just like our terminal.

+NOTE: the returned values from engine.execute is a iterable so we can use for loop to get all the data and also use dot notation to get specific columns from table.